 As I slowly completed the curve in the road and straightened my car, the soft blue pulsating light I previously noticed was now an intense, pulsating blue/white light, round to oval in shape with a distinctive humming sound.
 It was hovering approximately fifty feet off the ground, over a space devoid of any trees, brush or other vegetation.
 The craft appeared to be rotating in a clockwise direction, or giving the illusion it was rotating.
 My best description was that it looked almost identical in appearance and size to the interplanetary vessel from the movie, "The Day the Earth Stood Still," except it was silvery in appearance, like stainless steel.

 Then it happened.
 The stationary craft moved in an instant over the road and directly in front of my car.
 I stopped.
 The ship then advanced slowly toward me, and to avoid contact I turned and drove to my right off the road and onto the spot the UFO had previously occupied.
 I turned my car around to face the highway and the unidentified object.
 I was attempting to position myself so I could put the 'pedal to the metal' at my first opportunity, but the UFO moved again in my direction, blocking any chance to escape.
 It then slowly descended, coming to rest on the ground approximately one hundred meters in front of my mustang.

 Over the next several minutes, the pulsating lights dimmed, the humming sound slowly faded.
 Finally, the rotation stopped, and an opening became visible.
 The UFO appeared to split in a straight line all the way from its apex to its bottom ridge, a ramp now extending, only smaller and steeper than in the movie I previously mentioned.

 The cold was no longer an issue.
 The combination of adrenaline and fear soon had me perspiring, beads of sweat forming on my forehead.
 I remember turning off the car's heater.
-It was difficult to think straight, or even think logically.
+It was difficult to think clearly or logically.